frontenddogma/web-development-glossary/manuscript/h.md

 : → Hypertext Transfer Protocol

 HTTP flood attack
-: A type of Distributed Denial of Service (DDoS) attack in which the attacker makes unwanted `GET` or `POST` requests in order to attack a web server or application.
+: A type of distributed denial of service (DDoS) attack in which the attacker makes unwanted `GET` or `POST` requests in order to attack a web server or application.
 These attacks often use interconnected computers that have been taken over with the aid of malware.
 Instead of using malformed packets, spoofing, or reflection techniques, HTTP floods require less bandwidth to attack the targeted sites or servers.&nbsp;[†](#w-http-flood-attack)

 HTTP method
 : A desired HTTP action to be performed for a given resource.
 Although they can also be nouns, request methods are sometimes referred to as “HTTP verbs.”
 Each of them implements a different semantic, but some common features are shared by a group of them: e.g., a request method can be safe, idempotent, or cacheable.
 The methods are `GET`, `HEAD`, `POST`, `PUT`, `DELETE`, `CONNECT`, `OPTIONS`, `TRACE`, and `PATCH`.&nbsp;[‡](#m-http-method)